|Cincinnati Reds (29-51)||4||9||0|

 Listen: the kids are 23 years old and younger.
 Go take a look at the early careers of Greg Maddux and Johnny Cueto.
 Young pitchers — even talented young pitchers — can struggle in their first taste of the big leagues.
 I can’t imagine why so many people think these young pitchers should have emerged onto the major league scene as fully-formed masters of the pitching craft.
 That’s not the way this works.

-Even worse, Marty’s comments about Finnegan are demonstrably wrong.
 As our buddy Joel Luckhaupt noted, in Finnegan’s previous seven starts, he averaged 6.5 innings per game with a 3.18 ERA.
 In the 9 starts before that, Finnegan averaged 5.4 IP and a 4.44 ERA.
 So he has been improving!
-(Even worse, those numbers were available to Marty, in the game notes provided to the press before the game.)

 I really don’t like to criticize Marty, and I never do it publicly.
 He’s a legend for a reason.
 I’ll defend him until long after he has retired.
-But those comments tonight were really unfair to the kids like Brandon Finnegan, and Marty (along with Jim Kelch) doubled down on his criticism in the post-game show, saying that Finnegan isn’t showing any improvement.
-I just don’t understand it.
+But those comments tonight seemed to be a little unfair to the kids like Brandon Finnegan.

 Let’s give these young pitchers some time, shall we?
 They may turn out to be great, or they may not.
 But why the rush to draw long-term conclusions at this point?
 Let them develop.
 Aren’t we glad the Reds didn’t rush to judgment on Cueto, after all?